Patater/modern-cmake/chapters/packages/CUDA.md

 endif()
 ```

+If you are looking for CUDA's standard level, in CMake 3.17 a new collection of
+compiler features were added, like `cuda_std_11`.
+These have the same benefits that
+you are already used to from the `cxx` versions.

-### Adding a library
+### Adding a library / executable

-This is the easy part; as long as you use `.cu` for CUDA files, you can just add libraries like you normally would.
+This is the easy part; as long as you use `.cu` for CUDA files, you can just add libraries *exactly like you normally would*.

 You can also use separable compilation: